-The Real Time With Bill Maher host has partnered with PETA several times to speak out against institutions that conduct tests on animals.
-He called bullsh*t on Murray’s NIH “experiments,” reminding viewers that she’s torturing monkeys on their taxpayer dollars.
+The Real Time With Bill Maher host also partnered with PETA to speak out against institutions that conduct tests on animals.
+He called bullsh*t on Murray’s NIH experiments, reminding viewers that she tortures monkeys using their taxpayer dollars.

-PETA honorary board member and Oscar winner Anjelica Huston wrote to NIH Director Francis Collins, urging him to slash the agency’s bloated budget for expensive and ineffective animal experiments and instead pursue human-relevant research that stands a chance of producing results.
+PETA honorary board member and Oscar winner Anjelica Huston wrote to former NIH Director Francis Collins, urging him to slash the agency’s bloated budget for expensive and ineffective experiments on animals and instead pursue human-relevant research that stands a chance of producing results.

 “Studies that are pointless, wasteful, or extremely cruel should be ended now, and that means the emphasis should be placed on non-animal studies, because they offer real promise.”

 “Enough is enough” was the message that more than 5,000 Texas A&M faculty and staff heard on their phones.
 When Lily Tomlin, made a very personal plea for their support in urging the university’s former president, Michael K. Young, to end the school’s experiments on dogs.